Mold is easy to understand. It needs moisture and food to grow.

 Do your research.
 The person to fix the situation might be you — if you educate yourself well.

 Will Remediation Work?

-It’s common that remediators fail to remove all moldy materials from a house are removed.
-Many companies fail to prevent the spread of mold spores around the house.
+It’s common that remediators fail to remove all moldy materials from a house.
+Many companies fail to prevent the spread of mold spores around the house while work is done.

 Beware Low-Ball Quotes

-Conventional mold remediator employees may inform you that you “don’t have a very big problem.”
+Conventional mold remediator employees may say: “you don’t have a very big problem.”

 This conclusion is often reached after only a superficial visual examination.

-They may quote you a job and price they think you’ll be more likely to agree to pay — instead of the job and price that would thoroughly remedy the problem.
+You may be quoted a price you’ll be more likely to agree to pay — rather than the amount of work and price that will thoroughly remedy the problem.

 Remediation & Lawsuits = Stress

-Unfortunately, leaving a home and belongings behind is often the safest, easiest, and most productive solution available.
+As hard as it sounds, leaving a home and its belongings behind is often the safest, easiest, and most productive solution available.

 Leaving is also often more cost-effective.

-Rather than remodel and remediate — which is spending tens of thousands on improvements that will never be recouped upon resale of the house — the house can be sold “as is.”
+Rather than remodel and remediate — which could be spending tens of thousands on improvements that will never be recouped upon resale of the house — you might consider selling your house “as is.”

-Sadly, most buyers will not care, even when explicitly told what’s happening in the home.
+The remarkable reality is that most buyers will not care about mold, even when explicitly told what’s happening in the home.
 After all, mold is extremely common.

 By law, mold issues must be disclosed to potential buyers.
-Many simply won’t care that there’s a problem.
+That said, many simply won’t care that there’s a problem.

 Remediation Is Risky

-However, not all remediation is successful.
-Sadly, there are as many bad remediation stories as happy endings.
+Sadly, there are more bad remediation stories than happy endings.

-This is because big money is involved, the variables can be complex, companies are not trustworthy, and your sensitivity may leave you with exacting standards that can’t be met by many businesses.
+This is for several reasons: big money is involved, the variables are complex, companies are not trustworthy, and your sensitivity may leave you with exacting needs that can’t be met by most businesses.